SenSE: Semantic-Aware High-Fidelity Universal Speech Enhancement: Experiment And Results

 \subsection{Experimental Results}

-\Cref{tab:results-dns} and \ref{tab:results-gsr} present the main results on speech denoising and the general speech restoration tasks.
-We categorize all methods into two types: discriminative and generative.
-In the Type column of the table, we use “D” to denote discriminative methods and “G” to denote generative methods.
-For PGUSE, which combines both paradigms, we classify it as a discriminative method since the discriminative component plays the dominant role.
-During inference of our proposed SenSE, we disable sampling in SASLM and fix the random seed to 0 in order to ensure deterministic results.
-By default, we set the CFG strength ~\citep{ho2022classifier} to 0.5 and the sway sampling coefficient ~\citep{chen2024f5} to -1 for our flow matching model.
+\Cref{tab:results-dns} present the main results on speech denoising and the general speech restoration tasks.
+During inference of SenSE, sampling in SASLM is disabled to ensure relatively stable outputs.
+We report the average score of SenSE and the sampling-based baselines using five different random seeds.
+By default, we set the CFG strength ~\cite{ho2022classifier} to 0.5, the sway sampling coefficient ~\cite{chen2024f5} to -1, and the number of function evaluations (NFE) to 8 for our flow matching model.
 Note that all enhanced outputs from the models are resampled to 16 kHz.

-Based on the results on the DNS Challenge no-reverb test set, we make the following observations: 1) For perceptual quality metrics (DNSMOS and NISQA), SenSE achieves competitive or superior results.
-Specifically, SenSE obtains a DNSMOS of 3.374 and a NISQA of 4.788.
-The DNSMOS score is comparable to the best baseline, GenSE (3.425), while the NISQA score surpasses all baselines.
-2) For semantic-related metrics (SpeechBERTScore and dWER), SenSE outperforms both discriminative and generative baselines, achieving the best results.
-It is noteworthy that generative approaches typically do not perform as well as discriminative ones on dWER; thus, SenSE highlights exceptional semantic fidelity.
-3) For the speaker similarity metric (SIM-o), SenSE achieves a score of 0.920, which significantly surpasses all generative baselines and is very close to the best discriminative baseline, TF-GridNet (0.956).

-On the more challenging DNS Challenge HardSet, the advantages of SenSE become more pronounced, demonstrating strong robustness under low-SNR conditions.
-SenSE achieves the best results on DNSMOS, NISQA, SpeechBERTScore, and dWER, with overall performance substantially surpassing all baselines.
-For SIM-o, SenSE obtains a score of 0.837, only slightly lower than the best result from PGUSE (0.842).